List of one-hit wonders in the United States: Criteria

-Artist contradictions

-A few artists have been listed as a one-hit wonder by several media sources while other observers have insisted the label is wrong.
-The Dave Brubeck Quartet was listed by Jancik as a one-hit wonder for their crossover jazz tune "Take Five" which hit number 25 in 1961, but the Pioneer Press wrote in 2008 that Brubeck himself was "no one-hit wonder; his popularity seems to have endured".
-However, music journalist Philip Clark wrote in Dave Brubeck: A Life in Time that "Brubeck was a shameless popularist, a one-hit wonder," despite the fact that he was influential and prolific.

 Multiple appearances

+Some artists have been described as qualifying as one-hit wonders multiple times.
+This can occur if a performer is a member of two different groups, each of which had just one hit, or had one hit as a member of a group and one hit as a solo artist.
+The following are examples:

 Stuart Hamblen, American entertainer, released as a solo artist the single "This Ole House" (1954) and a single with his family as the group Cowboy Church Sunday School, "Open Up Your Heart (And Let the Sunshine In)" (1955).

 In 1957, American duo Mickey & Sylvia had a hit with their song "Love Is Strange".
 By the 1970s, Sylvia Robinson was a solo act under the alias of Sylvia.
 Under this name, Sylvia had her first and only solo hit with "Pillow Talk" in 1973.

-Ron Dante, American singer and songwriter is credited as a one-hit wonder with three different acts.
+Ron Dante, American singer and songwriter, is credited as a one-hit wonder with three different acts.
 In 1964, Dante appeared in a group called the Detergents who reached the US Top 20 with their hit "Leader of the Laundromat" (a parody of "Leader of the Pack").
-Five years later, in 1969, Dante appeared in the group the Cuff Links who scored a top ten hit with "Tracy".
+Five years later, in 1969, Dante appeared in the group the Cuff Links, who scored a top ten hit with "Tracy".
 That same year, Dante was also a member of the fictional band the Archies who scored a number 1 hit with "Sugar, Sugar".

 Joey Levine, American session singer best known for his prolific work in the bubblegum pop and commercial jingle genera, recorded hits for the Kasenetz-Katz Singing Orchestral Circus's "Quick Joey Small (Run Joey Run)" (1968) and Reunion's "Life Is a Rock (But the Radio Rolled Me)" (September 1974).

-Eddy Grant, Guyanese-British singer had a hit with the English band the Equals called "Baby, Come Back" (1968), and as a solo artist for his 1983 song "Electric Avenue".
+Eddy Grant, Guyanese-British singer, had a hit with the English band the Equals called "Baby, Come Back" (1968), and as a solo artist for his 1983 song "Electric Avenue".
+Eddy Grant also had hits in Canada with "I Don't Wanna Dance at #15 and "Romancing The Stone" at #7.
+Those two were #53 and #26 respectively in the US.

-Norman Greenbaum, American singer and songwriter was a member of Dr. West's Medicine Show and Junk Band who scored success in 1968 with the novelty song "The Eggplant That Ate Chicago".
+Norman Greenbaum, American singer and songwriter, was a member of Dr. West's Medicine Show and Junk Band, who scored success in 1968 with the novelty song "The Eggplant That Ate Chicago".
 Greenbaum would later score a hit single for himself with "Spirit in the Sky" in 1970.
+His song "Canned Ham" also reached #26 in Canada and #46 in the US.